baharmon/grass-tutorials-paper/paper.md

 # Summary

 This collection of tutorials is an introduction to the GRASS geospatial processing engine.
 GRASS is an open source computational engine for spatiotemporal data management, analysis, modeling, and simulation [@GRASS; @Neteler:2008].
 As an engine that can be integrated in data science pipelines with shell scripting, Python, R, Jupyter, and Colab, there are many ways to use GRASS.
 While GRASS already had extensive documentation of individual processing tools, tutorials were needed to introduce the many ways to interface with the tools and combine them into computational workflows (\autoref{fig:figure_1}).
 These open education tutorials - which cover integrations, core features, and disciplinary applications - were developed as part of an effort to grow the GRASS community.
-The tutorials are built with Quarto and are deployed as webpages paired with Jupyter computational notebooks.
+The tutorials are built with Quarto and are deployed as webpages that are paired, when appropriate, with Jupyter computational notebooks.
 The tutorials are available at https://grass-tutorials.osgeo.org under both the GNU Free Documentation License v1.2 or later and the Creative Commons Attribution-ShareAlike 4.0 International License.

 # Statement of Need